anjatmyers/christmas_blackjack/README.md

 * The last step is to reset the game by clearing the player and dealer hands and resetting the deck of cards.
 * A betting structure was also added.
 They player starts out with a certain percentage of "Christmas Spirit" (where one might typically start out with money) and can choose an amount to bet before each hand

-This Christmas themed blackjack game required JavaScript DOM manipulation, event listeners, and nested loops.
-The design, inspired by the season, was achieved using Bootstrap as well as unique CSS styling tools.
-Game logic was advanced by adding a betting feature which gives the player a chance to win the game rather than simply winning individual hands.